• Level of education

 Colloidal stability: DLVO theory.
 Coagulation kinetics.

-Physical chemistry of self-assembly and surfactants
+Physicochemistry of self-assembly and surfactants

 Chemical equilibria and free enthalpy

-Acid-base, redox, solubility and complexation equilibria.
+Acid-base, oxidation-reduction, solubility, and complexation equilibria.

-Preparation of colloidal suspensions ?
+Preparation of colloidal suspensions?

 Read more